-- 1. Unless a judge specifically orders otherwise, a person arrested for a non-violent misdemeanor of the first or second degree, a criminal traffic offense, or a violation of a municipal or county ordinance, except for charges relating to domestic violence or sex crimes pursuant to section 903.011, Florida Statutes, and as provided in Ninth Judicial Circuit Court Administrative Order 2022-03-02, shall be reviewed for possible release into the Program before First Appearance provided that: - a.
+- 1. Unless a judge specifically orders otherwise, a person arrested for a non-violent misdemeanor of the first or second degree, a criminal traffic offense, or a violation of a municipal or county ordinance, except for charges relating to domestic violence or sex crimes pursuant to section 903.011, Florida Statutes, and as provided in Ninth Judicial Circuit Court Administrative Order 2022-03-04, shall be reviewed for possible release into the Program before First Appearance provided that: - a.
 Pursuant to section 907.041, Florida Statutes, the Program certifies to the court that it has investigated or otherwise verified: - i.
 The circumstances of the accused person's family, employment, character, mental condition and length of residence in the community; - ii.
 The accused person's record of convictions, of appearances at court proceedings, or flight to avoid prosecution, or failure to appear at court proceedings; - iii.
-Other facts necessary to assist the court in its determination of the indigence of the accused person and whether she or he should be released under the supervision of the service; - iv.
-The accused person must reside in or own real property in the State of Florida.
+Other facts necessary to assist the court in its determination of the indigence of the accused person and whether she or he should be released under the supervision of the service;

-2 A pretrial risk assessment instrument is a one-page summary of the characteristics of an individual that presents a score corresponding to their likelihood to fail to appear in court or be re-arrested prior to the completion of their current case.
+&lt;sup>2 A pretrial risk assessment instrument is a one-page summary of the characteristics of an individual that presents a score corresponding to their likelihood to fail to appear in court or be re-arrested prior to the completion of their current case.
 This instrument consists of 11 questions about the nature of the current offense, criminal history, employment, residency, drug and mental health, and other stabilizing factors.
 Responses are weighted, based on data that shows how strongly each item is related to the risk of flight or re-arrest.
 The answers are tallied to produce an overall risk assessment score.